 Email marketing, the largest source of income for any digital marketing company, or for that matter, any business, has been evolving and setting trends over the years.
 The evolution in email marketing has been both technical as well as in content.
 These changes have happened due to one thing.
 The subscriber demands them.

 The reader is king here and whatever works for them, becomes a standard for the email marketer.
 These changes have taken time to implement, and they have surely made the industry refined, faster, and competitive.

-Email marketers are always looking out for the next big thing in email marketing.
+2021 is near about to bid us goodbye and 2022 will pop up with a new set of challenges and updates.
+Email marketers are always looking out for the next big thing in email marketing and so as pulling up their socks even now.
 The industry is vast, diverse, and highly differentiated.
 This diversity creates challenges.

 Such challenges need to be understood, and solved, and in the meantime, keeping the customer as your focus.
 Today, we receive marketing messages at a rate of over 30 per minute at its highest.
 It is an incredibly high number.

 Getting over and above this chatter is the predominant fixation for the email marketer.
 The trends that we have seen so far, the primary cause is disruptive marketing techniques.
 If you want to capture the imagination of your prospect, hold their attention, then it is crucial to understand the way the industry is moving and keeps pace.

 Further, we will see why email warrants the attention it gets.
 Then we will close in on the various trends that have shaped the future as well as current email marketing trends.

 Email Marketing Trends and Why Email Will Always Be Strong